By clicking on the icons on the map, additional information is displayed.

 |100%||of refugees had access to primary health care|

 |100%||of Mozambican asylum-seekers hosted in Luwani camp returned spontaneously with UNHCR’s assistance|

 |100%||of SGBV survivors received appropriate support|

 |100%||of population had optimal access to reproductive health and HIV services|

 People of Concern

-- Inclusion of refugees in the national health and education sectors;
+- Inclusion of refugees and asylum-seekers in the national health and education services;

-- Decongestion of Dzaleka refugee camp, including a phased relocation of people of concern to a suitable settlement site, once identified by the Government;
+- Decongestion of Dzaleka Camp through relocation of refugees and asylum-seekers to new sites identified by the Government;

 - Achieving self-reliance of people of concern through enhancing livelihood activities;